What happens to Hughenden's bees in the winter?

 Bees through the seasons

 Whilst honeybees and bumble bees are very closely related, their winter behaviors are very different: bumble bees hibernate, honey bees do not.
 Spring heralds an increase in activity as the colony begins to build and the queen starts laying again, up to 2000 eggs a day.

 Mated female bumble bees 'bumble' around low piles of stones looking for a suitable home.
 Some live in small colonies but there are varieties of cuckoo bumble bees that lay their eggs where other species will be tricked into raising them as their own.

 A large colony may swarm to produce a new group and seek out a suitable home.

-Winter can be a risky time for bees but they can cope with severe cold.
-Starvation, moisture and animals such as woodpeckers, badgers, mice or bears are the real threats.
-Spring flowers are a valuable form of forage as the colony increases to its larger summer size.
+Winter can be a risky time but bees can cope with severe cold.
+Starvation, damp and animals such as woodpeckers, badgers or mice are the real threats.
+In autumn, wasps are particular threats and can kill an entire hive quite quickly.

 It needs to be above 10 degrees for the bees to venture out although bumble bees, with their extra fur, can venture out in slightly lower temperatures.
 In a sustained, cold winter the bees remain tightly in a cluster, generating heat, and they consume less honey.

 If they are tempted out on warm winter days they use more energy and need more food.
 As beekeepers take what would be their emergency supplies in the summer, we need to provide extra food for them through the winter.

 Looking in the hive during cold weather to check on the colony would just increase problems for the bees so as spring arrives we look for signs of foraging flights on warmer days.